Wednesday, October 31, 2007

 And so, even though I did not have time to hunt, it was back out to the farm yesterday for a bit of "locating the locator."
 I was pretty sure I had left the locator box at the last hole of the day, but I was afraid I might have accidentally buried it.

 The good news is that I did not bury it, and I did find it.
-The case on the box is cracked (Was it cracked before?), and there was a huge pile of poop on the repaired den.
+The case on the box was cracked, and there was a huge pile of poop on it.
 I mean a HUGE pile.
-It was hard to tell what it was -- it looked a bit like raccoon scat, but it was such an enormous pile that I could not believe it.
-Could it be coyote scat?
-No hairs in it, so probably a coon, but a really big one with bowel problems and an eating disorder.
+It was hard to tell what it was -- it looked a bit like raccoon scat, but it was such an enormous pile that I think it must be coyote scat.

 No matter; I got my locator box back, and with a little piece of hard plastic cut from a CD-rom case, and a little black PC-7 epoxy to bind it to the side, I have repaired the box and it is in fine working order again, if considerably uglier.
 All is well.